Contact

 Bailey Zahniser

-Youth and Teen Studio Manager
+Youth + Teen Program Manager

 Pratt Fine Arts Center recognizes that we are on stolen land.
 As an organization, we occupy the traditional territories of the Coast Salish people.
 This includes the Duwamish People, past, present and future, whom we recognize as the original stewards of the land.
 Click here to read more.